-Every student should read over this information with their parents/guardians.
-It is important that all students and parents/guardians understand all the content within the Student Handbook as it will help to make this year a success.
+Every student should read over this information with their families.
+It is important that all students and families understand all the content within the Student Handbook as it will help to make this year a success.

 If you have questions or need my assistance, please do not hesitate to contact me or any other faculty member.
 Information about Holt High School can be found on the High School page on the District Website.